A Functional Abstraction of Typed Invocation Contexts: Selective CPS Translation and Fine-grained Type System

 In the CPS translation defined in Section~\ref{sec:cps}, we converted every expression into a function that receives a continuation and a trail.
 When used as an implementation technique, such a whole-program translation would blow up the size of programs and lead to poor performance.
 A popular solution to this problem is to make the CPS translation \emph{selective}~\cite{nielsen-selective, kim-assessing, rompf-selective, asai-selective}, that is, we only convert impure expressions into CPS, and keep pure expressions in direct style.

 In this section, we present a selective CPS translation for \controltt and \prompttt, as well as a corresponding type system.
 Unlike in the previous sections, here we first define the type system (Section~\ref{sec:selective:type}) \emph{and then} derive the CPS translation (Section~\ref{sec:selective:cps}).
 This is because defining a selective CPS translation requires a purity analysis, which in turn requires a type system.
 We show that, with the distinction between pure and impure expressions, we can still prove desired properties (Section~\ref{sec:selective:prop}).
-In addition to that, we can macro-express Danvy and Filinski's~\cite{danvy-abstracting} \shifttt operator using \controltt and \prompttt (Section~\ref{sec:selective:shift}).
+Furthermore, if we assume termination of well-typed programs, we can macro-express Danvy and Filinski's~\cite{danvy-abstracting} \shifttt operator using \controltt and \prompttt (Section~\ref{sec:selective:shift}).